-- Where known, the HPA types of the serum/plasma donors (for indication only). - Anonymised summary table of all participant results, comments and methodology.
+- Where known, the HPA types of the serum/plasma donors (for indication only) as available on request. - Anonymised summary table of all participant results, comments and methodology.
 Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.

-27.EDUCATIONAL SCHEME
+27.EDUCATIONAL SCHEMES